 Service Location Protocol [RFC2608] and multicast DNS with SRV records for service discovery can reduce the number of places that IP addresses need to be configured.
+But it should be noted that multicast DNS is link-local only.

 - Address Types